rrDumpTruck/Obsidian.Vault/Ideas.md

 Vassa
 NASIR

+USE G.A.U.R.D.S.

+New religion based on a twisted version of the overworld gods, initial lore coming from a old crazy seeming homeless man.

 Radigan is missing since bombings, having only occasionionally shown her self at other major political events very briefly.

 Recently She (Radigan) has been seen in the form of a dragon over a few local political events in Opportunity.